-- volume limits for discharge onto the premises, e.g. volume limit for effluent applied to the utilisation area within the premises - pollutant concentration limits for discharge onto the premises, e.g. limit on pollutant concentrations permitted in effluent applied to utilisation area within the defined premises - volume monitoring - pollutant concentration monitoring - ambient monitoring - pollution reduction programs to improve the performance of the licensee in the management of the activity of effluent reuse by irrigation.
+- volume limits for discharge onto the premises, e.g. a volume limit for effluent applied to the utilisation area within the premises - pollutant concentration limits for discharge onto the premises, e.g. a limit on pollutant concentrations permitted in effluent applied to utilisation area within the defined premises - volume monitoring

+- pollutant concentration monitoring

+- ambient monitoring

+- pollution reduction programs to improve the performance of the licensee in the management of the activity of effluent re-use by irrigation.

-A pollution reduction program may be attached to higher risk licences aiming to minimise any impacts of the activity.
+A pollution reduction program may be attached to higher-risk licences, with the aim of minimising any impacts of the activity.
 A pollution reduction program may require that effluent irrigation systems are be located, designed, constructed and operated:

-- So surface waters do not become contaminated by any flow from irrigation areas.
-These include effluent, rainfall runoff, contaminated sub-surface flows or contaminated groundwater. - In ways that do not diminish groundwater use, either now or in the future.
-Diminishment can occur from groundwater contamination caused by effluent or runoff from the irrigation scheme.
-It can also be due to the water tables changing because of over-irrigation. - To avoid unreasonable interference with any commercial activity or the comfortable enjoyment of life and property outside the site.
-Give special consideration to odour, dust, insects and noise. - So as not to compromise public health.
+- in such a way that surface waters do not become contaminated by any flow from irrigation areas.
+These surface waters include effluent, rainfall run-off, contaminated sub-surface flows or contaminated groundwater - in ways that do not diminish groundwater use, either now or in the future.
+Diminishment can occur from groundwater contamination caused by effluent or run-off from the irrigation scheme.
+It can also be due to the watertables changing because of over-irrigation - to avoid unreasonable interference with any commercial activity or the comfortable enjoyment of life and property outside the site.
+Give special consideration to odour, dust, insects and noise - so as not to compromise public health.
 Special consideration is given to providing barriers that prevent human exposure to pathogens and contaminants.

-In addition a pollution reduction program may require that:
+In addition, a pollution reduction program may require that:

-- Effluent irrigation systems are ecologically sustainable.
-In particular, it should maintain or improve the capacity of the land to grow plants.
-There should be no deterioration of land quality through soil structure degradation, salinisation, waterlogging, chemical contamination or soil erosion. - Effluent irrigation systems do not compromise the health and productivity of plants, domestic animals, wildlife and the aquatic ecosystem.
-Risk-management procedures will help avoid or manage the impacts of pathogenic microorganisms, biologically active chemicals, nutrients and oxygen depleting substances.

-• Effluent irrigation schemes identify any potential resources in effluent - such as water, plant nutrients and organic matter - and develop and implement agronomic systems to effectively use these resources.
+- effluent irrigation systems are ecologically sustainable.
+In particular, the system should maintain or improve the capacity of the land to grow plants.
+There should be no deterioration of land quality through degradation of the soil structure, salinisation, waterlogging, chemical contamination or soil erosion - effluent irrigation systems do not compromise the health and productivity of plants, domestic animals, wildlife and the aquatic ecosystem.
+Risk-management procedures will help avoid or manage the impacts of pathogenic microorganisms, biologically active chemicals, nutrients and oxygen depleting substances - effluent irrigation schemes identify any potential resources in effluent such as water, plant nutrients and organic matter and develop and implement agronomic systems to effectively use these resources.

-For further information on developing appropriate monitoring programs or undertaking practical measure to minimise impacts from effluent reuse by irrigation see the EPA's effluent reuse guidelines.
+For further information on developing appropriate monitoring programs or undertaking practical measure to minimise impacts from effluent re-use by irrigation, see the EPA's effluent re-use guidelines.

-Appendix 1 Examples of additional conditions
+Appendix: Examples of additional conditions

-Activity of effluent reuse by irrigation
+Activity of effluent re-use by irrigation